 - The town is located 1.5 km (0.9 mi) or a 15-minute walk from the Gibraltar cruise terminal.
-Alternatively, you can take a mini-van shuttle bus provided by Gibraltar Port Authorities for an additional fee (around £3 per person one way, £4 round trip).
+Alternatively, you can take a mini-van shuttle bus provided by Gibraltar Port Authorities for an additional fee (around £5 round trip).

 - I strongly suggest walking into town because you might experience a lot of waiting for taxis and shuttle buses.
 Guests booked on cruise ship shore excursions will be escorted from the ship to their designated tour buses.

 - There is also a public bus service in Gibraltar operated by two major bus companies: Gibraltar Bus Company and Calypso Transport.
-There are 8 bus routes in total and the single ticket price is £1.80 for adults and £1.30 for children.
+There are 8 bus routes in total.
 The nearest bus station is at North Mole Road (Albert Risso House), 650 meters from the cruise terminal (a 7-minute walk).